 Choosing the right Patio Table size for your garden comes down to two simple things.
 The dimensions you have to work with and the number of people you'd like to seat.

-It is important that the table you choose is scaled proportionally to the patio space, ensuring you still have enough room for chairs to be easily pulled out, and that you can easily manoeuvre around the space.
+It is important that the table you choose is scaled proportionally to the patio space, ensuring you still have enough room for Garden Chairs to be easily pulled out, and that you can easily manoeuvre around the space.

 Getting the right patio table can be a little overwhelming, especially if you don't know exactly what you want.
 The options are simply endless, and going into a store uninformed, or shopping online, can easily lead to buying something that doesn't fit.

-And it is not just patio table size...
+And it is not just the patio table size...

-There's so many different shapes of patio table too.
+There are so many different shapes of patio tables too.
 Which one is right for you?
 Would a round or square table work best in the space you have/design scheme of your outdoor space?